amix/vimrc/README.md

 ### Manage with git submodule

 Instead I'm using git submodule to manage vim plugins now(Alternately you can use [git subtree](https://github.com/apenwarr/git-subtree.git)), clone them from github and install,config,update,delete,etc...
-And as a vimer, I prefer to drop the plugins to bundle rather than sources_plugins.
+And as a vimer, I prefer to drop the plugins to bundle rather than sources_plugins thus pathogen can find it automatically.

 As we want to install vim-rails: